-When you want to cut your expenses, the usual recommendation is to focus on the big-ticket expenses first.
-Finding ways to trim your housing payment, your insurance costs, and your transportation costs leaves you with more money to put toward financial goals.
+When you want to cut expenses, you usually focus on the big-ticket expenses first.
+Finding ways to trim your housing payment, auto insurance premium, and transportation costs leaves you with more money to put toward financial goals.

 Easy Ways to Save Money on Household Items

-1. Keep Track of Your Purchases
+1. Track Your Spending Habits

 I use a handy spreadsheet that lists products I regularly buy, the last two dates of purchase (to track the time between purchases), the price I paid, and notes about what I bought — for example, whether it was on sale, I used a coupon, or bought more than usual.

 For example, now that I know I use about one bottle of dish soap per month, I can plan for that expense.
 Knowing how frequently I need to restock particular products also gives me the option of planning purchases to coincide with sales.

-2. Use Rebates & Coupons
+2. Use Rebates and Coupons

 Rebates give you cash back when you buy stuff, and coupons reduce the price of a product at the point of sale.

 When you type in your phone number or scan your card at checkout, the coupons you’ve saved automatically apply if you’ve purchased the right products (in the right quantity, if applicable).

 3. Always Get the Deal

-If you can, never pay full price on anything you buy.
+If you can, never pay full price for anything you buy.
 Most everyday necessities, from soap to detergent and lightbulbs to kitchen gear, will go on sale at some point.
 The key is timing your purchases so you only buy stuff when it’s discounted.

 4. Make Smart Bulk Buys

-When I moved into my own place, I ordered 48 rolls of recycled toilet paper from Who Gives a Crap.
-The price worked out to be much cheaper than buying a four- or six-pack from the store, and it will be awhile before I have to think about buying TP again.
+When I moved into my own place, I ordered a bulk pack of 48 toilet paper rolls online.
+The price worked out to be much cheaper than buying a four- or six-pack from the store, and it will be a while before I have to think about buying TP again.

 Another way to economically buy in bulk is to use a service like Amazon Subscribe & Save.
-You buy a product you regularly use, like toilet paper, paper towels, or room deodorizer.
-You then pick a delivery schedule.
+You buy a product you regularly use, like toilet paper, paper towels, or room deodorizer and pick a delivery schedule.

 5. Skip the Name Brand

-When you buy name-brand detergent, light bulbs, or paper towels, what are you paying for?
+When you buy name-brand batteries, lightbulbs, or tissues, what are you paying for?
 Often, it’s prettier packaging and marketing but not necessarily a higher-quality product.

 So a store-brand aspirin helps reduce your headache pain just as well as a branded aspirin.
 A store-brand allergy pill reduces your allergy symptoms just as much as the name brand.

 6. Keep Things Simple